Logiqx/gps-guides/guidance/garmin/choice/README.md

 COROS watches have been popular on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/) since their approval in 2020.
 This was off the back of Locosys devices becoming scarce / discontinued and a suitable alternative was desperately required at the time.

 During 2024 there were extensive evaluations of comparable Garmin watches and several models were identified as being suitable for watersports and the speedsurfing community.
-These models include the Forerunner 255 and fenix 7 series.
+These models include the Forerunner 255 and fēnix 7 series.

 Many of the more recent Garmin watches are well suited to watersports, but acceptable GNSS accuracy / precision is limited to a selection of the Garmin watches released since 2022 / 2023.
 This page is intended to be a quick summary.